 Cruz laughed.
 “We will certainly have to make a point to try, but we do have a lot of other stuff to think about right now.”

 Cruz and I spent the rest of the night discussing what our goals were.
 It seemed as though we had several options, believe it or not.
 They were limited, but they were options.
 The first option was to attempt a rebellion of all the organics.
-If we did it just right, we may be able to take over the station and prevent any distress signals from getting sent out to other human relays or Earth.
+If we did it just right, we may be able to take over the station and prevent any distress signals from getting sent out to other human relays or to Earth.

 The problem with this plan is that there was a high likelihood that the other organics would not want to participate, and would probably even turn us in.
 I mean, what was in it for any organics?
 They had a pretty free life here on Ardua.
 If they succeeded in taking over the station, what was their option from there?
 Spend the rest of their lives traveling lightyears through space to another planet where they’d be rejected, killed, or enslaved?
 Beam their memories into another organic on a different planet, creating and endangering someone else?
 And would sending your memories somewhere else really make you free anyway?
-There was a lot of risk for little reward, not to mention that a failed rebellion would mean certain execution for all the organics on Ardua, which is something many wouldn’t be willing to risk, since they were currently living a pretty decent life.
+There was a lot of risk for little reward, not to mention that a failed rebellion would mean certain execution for all the organics on Ardua, which is something many wouldn’t be willing to risk, since they were currently living the best life they could hope for as organics.

 The second option we had was to rough it out on Ardua’s surface.
 Just disappear into the sunrise.
 Except we’d have to constantly re-appear into the sunrise, moving locations as the planet slowly rotated, not moving too far either way out of the habitable zone.
 Since the survival suits and specs had tracking capability, we’d literally only be able to take the clothes on our backs.

 Since we’d be devoid of survival suits, it would be impossible for us to spend much time at all out in the high intensity rays of the sun.
-So any choice we made for a home would have to be underground.
-And while there was plenty of water on Ardua, what would we eat?
+Any choice we made for a home would have to be underground.
+While there was plenty of water on Ardua, what would we eat?
 Giant earthworms were hard to find, and even if we could catch them, that didn’t seem like much of an option.
 Lucretia’s tears would also work, except you needed a special suit to harvest them during the cold, or you’d need to harvest them immediately after an ice storm.
 That wasn’t going to happen.
 Cruz did also suggest scavenging from the garbage pile, but that didn’t sound too appetizing.
-Plus, that would probably be the first place they’d look for us.
+Plus, that would probably be the first place they’d look for us and would require us to reside near the station and increase our chances of being caught.

 Our third option, and the one that seemed most reasonable, was to escape.
 We had to find some way to get off this planet.
 This plan didn’t seem to be any less difficult to accomplish than the other two, but it involved a lot less potential for unforeseen hitches.
-It only involved Cruz and myself, and there would be only a few steps we’d have to worry about as we attempted to make our way to freedom.
+It only involved Cruz and myself, meaning less chance of betrayal.
+It was also a simple plan, as there would be only a few steps we’d have to worry about as we attempted to make our way to freedom.